hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 To create and configure an Upcoming Experiment, you must work through a series of four steps:

 *1.* On the *Upcoming Experiments* panel, click to *Add* a new Experiment.
-You're taken to step 1 - *Experiment Period*:
+You're taken to *Step 1 - Experiment Period*:

 ![](img/Experiments/8.png)

 Use this first step to enter:
-* *Experiment Name* - The Name field is a mandatory field used to describe the Experiment but does not uniquely identify it.
+* *Experiment Name* - A Name for your Experiment, whish is a mandatory field used to describe the Experiment but does not uniquely identify it.
 * *Start and End dates* - A start date and time and an end date and time to define the period of the Experiment.

 *2.* Click *Next*.
-You're taken to step 2 - *Variants*:
+You're taken to *Step 2 - Variants*:

 ![](img/Experiments/9.png)

 Use this second step to select what you want to vary for the purpose of the Experiment:
 * In this example, we've added *GOLD_COIN* and *SILVER_COIN* Virtual Goods as experimental Variants.
-* For both, we've selected the *Currency 1* and *Currency 2* fields.
+* For both Variants, we've selected the *Currency 1* and *Currency 2* fields.

+This means that any players who become participants in the Experiment will be charged Currency 1 & 2 amounts that vary from the regular costs when they purchase either a gold or silver coin Virtual Good.

 *3.* Click *Next*.
-You're taken to step 3 - *Player Pool*:
+You're taken to *Step 3 - Player Pool and Variant Configuration*:

 ![](img/Experiments/10.png)

 You can use this step to configure several aspects of the Experiment:
-* *Player Pool* - Build a filter rule that will determine which players will form the *overall player pool* from which the set of players subjected to the Experiment are chosen:
+* *Player Pool* - Build a filter rule that will determine which players will form the *overall player pool* from which the players who will become participants in the Experiment are chosen:
-  * In this example, players from Australia or the United Kingdom will form the overall player pool for the Experiment.
+  * In this example, only players from Australia or the United Kingdom will form the overall player pool for the Experiment.

 <q>**Player Inclusion!** Only players registered at the time the Experiment starts running are included in the overall player pool - any players that register after the Experiment starts are not included. </q>